jonocairns/dankbot/README.md

 Play a random meme with `!meme`

 Typing `!bot game` will TTS the current chat channel saying its time to play CS.
 It will also DM every online user and ask them if they're keen to play.
+It will then display the online users.

 The names of sounds are stored in mongodb.
 If new sounds are added it will display them in the main chat after deployment + someone issuing a bot command.